IAnalyzeGenomes/IAnalyzeGenomes/README.md

 I have considerable experience as a first author to get research published.
 I also work on collaborative research projects to help with genetic data analysis.
 I recently crossed 50 [citations](https://scholar.google.com/citations?user=3gs-sk8AAAAJ&hl=en)!
 YAY!

+In my previous positions
+ - I have worked and published on protein-ligand docking and in silico drug designing studies.
+ - I have worked on building bioinformatics workflows for human RNA-seq data.
+ - I have worked with microbial and plant DNA data.

+Some more details...

 🔭 I’m currently working on CallVars repository.

 🤔 I’m looking for advice with my CallVars repository.
 Happy to acknowledge any advice that I integrate with my workflow.
 Do check it out.